Pseudonym-Tim/mewgenics-ui-api/README.md

 1. Stores your mod owner name, hook priority, bootstrap interval, and tick callback
 2. Tries to resolve the Mewjector API from `version.dll`
-3. Installs scene-ready and button hooks once Mewjector and the game base are available
+3. Installs scene-ready hooks once Mewjector and the game base are available
 4. Checks that the current scene is not destroying, not in transition, and is indeed ready for UI work
 5. Calls `MewUI_Tick()` so tracked button state changes stay synchronized
 6. Calls your mod's UI tick callback on the game thread